kera-cudmore/rosie-portfolio/README.md

 ### Code Used

 This project was created as part of a series of lessons from the Code Institute.
+Small adjustments have been made by me upon completing the course to add some polish to this project.

 ### Content